Impactworkers/iw-complaint-manager/docs/collections/_how-to/how-to-create-a-public-service-handler.md

+---
+layout: default
+title: How to Create a Public Service Handler
+parent: How To Guides
+permalink: /how-to/create-a-public-service-handler
+---

+{: .highlight-title }
+> Under Construction
+>
+> This page is under construction.

-How to Create a Public Service Handler
+# How to Create a Public Service Handler

 A public service handler is a handler that is meant to be called without any authorization.
 This is required for service handlers that are called